HabibAlizade/Project/README.md

 # Digit-Recognition

-This is a test readMe [Here](https://github1s.com/HabibAlizadeh45/AI-Hexa/blob/main/About-me.py) you can see the output !
+This implementation is taken from "Neural Networks and Deep Learning" book by M. Nielsen

+Click [Here](http://neuralnetworksanddeeplearning.com/chap3.html#other_techniques) to see the book.
+It's an amazing book for beginners in Neural Networks.